How to paint an Eye using Watercolor?

 This is the most fun part of the painting.
 Doing the freckles is so satisfying.
 One thing we need to tell ourselves here is not to go over and not to feel scared at the same time.
 I have applied clean water on the wet surface of the paper and added dots of color (yellow ochre + burnt umber on the nose and burnt umber + crimson lake on the cheek) and let it bleed a little.
 These have taken an organic shape of themselves and look natural on the skin.

 I have added a few lashes to the lower lid and upper lid as well at this step.

 While doing lashes we need to remember that lashes start from the waterline of the eye and they are not straight like matchsticks.
 The lashes are curvy and they come out from the waterline of both the lids.
-They are very fine lines and mixed and overlapped with each other.
+They are very fine lines and mixing and overlapping with each other.
 Do not paint separate individual lashes coming out from the eye itself.
-It looks kiddish.
+It will thus looks kiddish.

-This is the final stage and I have done the hair and the eyebrows a little bit. applied the same colors with the same technique.
-Added a few more lashes and a few more touch upon the freckles.
+This is the final stage and I have now done the hair and the eyebrows a little bit.
+Applied the same colors with the same technique, added a few more lashes and a few more touch upon the freckles.
 I have used opaque white watercolor just to highlight a few areas on the eye i.e the corner of the eye, a thin line near the lower waterline of the eye.
 These touch-ups add instant life to the eye and make it look life-like.